 - Stream shows the blue buffering icon, and then the screen goes black.

 (Please specify the exact symptom if you report an issue with the Mixer black screens.)

 - FTL issues.
 The viewer can tell if the stream uses FTL by looking for the "low latency" toggle in the cog wheel menu of the video player.

 - To watch Mixer FTL streams in "Low Latency" mode, you will need to use a browser that supports it, such as the latest versions of Chrome, Firefox, or Edge (starting with the Windows 10 Creator Update).

 How can I watch in 4K?

-- In order to view a 4K stream you will need to watch via an Xbox One S or X connected to a 4K monitor or TV or by using a 4K capable computer connected to a 4K monitor or TV.
+- In order to view a 4K stream you will need to watch via a 4K monitor or TV or by using a 4K capable computer connected to a 4K monitor or TV.